Best Water Stocks in Canada & US

 Water Stocks TSX

-The TSX Venture Exchange has not reviewed this release and does not accept responsibility for the accuracy or the adequacy of this release.
+The TSX Venture Exchange has not reviewed this release and does not accept responsibility for the accuracy or the adequacy.
 Forward-looking statements are subject to risks, uncertainties and other factors which could cause Current Water Technologies Inc. and its results to differ materially from expectations.

 Artesian Water Company, its principal subsidiary, delivers 7.3 billion gallons of water annually through 1,301 miles of water pipes to more than 300,000 people.
-Through its subsidiary, the Golden State Water Company, the company provides water services to 258,000 customers in 75 communities in 10 counties in northern, coastal and southern California.
-The company also distributes electricity to more than 24,000 customers in the city of Big Bear and nearby areas in San Bernardino County, California.
+Through its subsidiary, the Golden State Water Company, it provides water services to 258,000 customers in 75 communities in 10 counties in northern, coastal and southern California.
+The company also distributes electricity to more than 24,000 customers in Big Bear and nearby areas in San Bernardino County, California.

 The company’s offerings support energy-efficient technologies for energy storage, power generation, distribution and conversion.
-Through its subsidiary, American State Utility Services Inc., the company provides water and wastewater management services to military bases across the nation under a 50-year privatization agreement with the United States.
-The ISHARE Global Water (UCIT) ETF offers a broad exposure to water-related companies.
+Through its subsidiary, American State Utility Services Inc., it provides water and wastewater management services to military bases across the nation under a 50-year privatization agreement with the United States.
+The ISHARE Global Water (UCIT) ETF offers broad exposure to water-related companies.

-The iShares Global Water UCIT ETF invests in the 50 largest global water companies and aims to track their performance.
+The iShares Global Water UCIT ETF invests in the 50 largest global water companies and tracks their performance.
 This means that the fund has stable water stocks and fewer risks due to its diversification.

 Large quantities of water, ice and steam are used to cool and heat industries and households.
 Much of the long-distance trade in raw materials such as oil and natural gas and finished products is carried by boat across seas, rivers, lakes and canals.
-Fisheries, salt and freshwater waters are important sources of food in many parts of the world.
+In addition, fisheries, salt and freshwater waters are important food sources in many parts of the world.

 Water is a coveted commodity, and investing in water resources is a way to diversify your portfolio and lead to life-changing prosperity.
-Only 1% of the world’s freshwater is accessible, and just as much of it is in glaciers, so only 0.007% is available to the billions of people and animals on planet Earth.
+But, unfortunately, only 1% of the world’s freshwater is accessible.
+Just as much of it is in glaciers, only 0.007% is available to the billions of people and animals on Earth.

 There is not a single crystal ball, so it is impossible to know with certainty where water prices will go in 2021.
-Mergers and acquisitions (M & A) could also affect the share price of water stocks.
-Buying Canadian water stocks Canadian water stocks is not as easy as it is for US investors.
+In addition, mergers and acquisitions (M & A) could also affect the share price of water stocks.
+As a result, buying Canadian water stocks is not as easy as it is for US investors.

-For example, if a company makes a bid at a massive premium, it can leak in to others.
+For example, if a company bids at a massive premium, it can leak into others.
 A bid for a water company can reset valuations attributed to the industry.
-One of the fastest growing topics in M & A has been the involvement of private equity in the development of water resources in recent years.
+One of the fastest-growing topics in M & A has been the involvement of private equity in the development of water resources in recent years.

-This top-down approach is a way for individual investors to position their portfolios in order to access new, high-growth sectors as part of a broader balanced investment strategy.
+This top-down approach is a way for individual investors to position their portfolios to access new, high-growth sectors as part of a broader balanced investment strategy.

 In recent years, the view of water has changed dramatically due to the scarcity in many parts of the world.
-The only viable way to finance the replacement of ailing infrastructure in developing countries with new infrastructure in these areas is to assign water a realistic value, and while this may not be great for consumers “monthly water bills”, it offers an excellent opportunity for investors to look at water supplies.
-As we have already said, the global water sector is poorly defined, making it difficult for discerning institutional investors to find a clean way to engage in the sector.
+The only viable way to finance the replacement of ailing infrastructure in developing countries with new infrastructure in these areas is to assign a realistic value.
+While this may not be great for consumers’ “monthly water bills,” it offers an excellent opportunity for investors to look at water supplies.
+Unfortunately, as we have already said, the global water sector is poorly defined, making it difficult for discerning institutional investors to find a clean way to engage in the sector.

 Veolia has built over the past 20 years more than 250 water and wastewater treatment plants in the Asia-Pacific region, making it one of the company’s largest markets for water resources.
-In 2016 Veolia extended its contract with Milwaukee Metropolitan Sewage District for ongoing wastewater collection and treatment.
+In addition, in 2016, Veolia extended its contract with Milwaukee Metropolitan Sewage District for ongoing wastewater collection and treatment.